Sunburst275/HyperFileTransfer/README.md

 # HyperFileTransfer
-Send your files to your HyperV-VM easily with this program.
+"Send your files to your HyperV-VM easily with this program."

 Using this program makes it easier to send multiple files from your host computer to your guest system when using Hyper-V virtual machines.
 [Work in Progress!]